In last week’s interview with Claire

 and minimize stress-related anxiety.

 And before you say, “Elise, there’s no way I can hit pause,” I will tell you some of the strongest leaders I know live out these lessons and are better leaders, parents, spouses and friends because of it.

-· Prioritize – Think about the different areas of your life – personal, professional, spiritual, etc. What needs to happen now, what can wait?
-It’s important to have both short-term and long-term goals for these things.
-But don’t try to focus on everything all at once.
+.
 That leads to feeling overwhelmed.
 Instead, keep a running list of immediate tasks you need to accomplish in deadline order so you can knock them out on time.
-Keep a second list of long-term goals with specific actions to take so you can make progress towards those things over time.
+Keep a second list of long-term goals with specific actions to take so you can make progress towards those things over time.· Let it go

 I love this illustration because when we’re dealing with challenges, we all need access to a reserve of internal strength and determination that allows us to power through the critical moments when most others will quit.

 But in order to have that reserve when you need it, you must build it up in advance by fortifying your emotional capacity, clarifying your sense of purpose and strengthening your desire to succeed.
 You must also take care of yourself physically

 , not becoming so run-down or out of shape that you lose the stamina and clear-mindedness to face challenges.

 If you haven’t been doing so, now is the time to reinvest in your own health

 .
 Get to bed earlier (check out Ariana Huffington’s book The Sleep Revolution